 Campus Resources

 Many services on campus are hosted by the Division of Student Affairs, which facilitates learning and prepares students for success in our multicultural and increasingly global society.
-Through programs and services which augment your classroom experience, the Division of Student Affairs offers support to all UMBC students.
+Through programs and services that augment your classroom experience, the Division of Student Affairs offers support to all UMBC students.
 Visit the Division of Student Affairs if you are ever unable to find the answers to questions, need to be pointed in the right direction, are having trouble maneuvering through the University, or wish to become involved in student life, student organizations or leadership opportunities.

 The Commons